Request a Call

 Flow Efficiency

-It is used to understand what is your process prevents you from pushing a task from start to release through the entire workflow.
+This is used to understand how your process prevents you from pushing a task from start to release through the entire workflow.

 For example, we can’t give tasks to the testing environment because the deployment is very complex and it needs a lot of time, so it doesn’t happen very often.
 Looking at flow efficiency, it’s worth thinking about auto-deployment every day to increase efficiency.